 Trip highlights include:

-Hotel in Miami, round-trip airfare from Miami to Havana, all ground transportation, 4-5 star accommodations, guides, speaker fees, entrances, daily breakfasts and six hand-picked culinary highlights included.
+Hotel in Miami, round-trip airfare from Miami to Havana (airfare to and from Miami is not included), all ground transportation, 4-5 star accommodations, guides, speaker fees, entrances, daily breakfasts and six hand-picked culinary highlights included.
 A packed and diverse itinerary with countless learning experiences.

 Compliance with the U.S. Treasury Department regulations